reddcoin-project/python-OP_RETURN/README.txt

   <data> is a hex string or raw string containing the data to be stored
          (auto-detection: treated as a hex string if it is a valid one)
-  <testnet> should be 1 to use the bitcoin testnet, otherwise it can be omitted
+  <testnet> should be 1 to use the reddcoin testnet, otherwise it can be omitted

 * Outputs an error if one occurred or if successful, the txids that were used to store the data and a short reference that can be used to retrieve it using this library.